Forget Runyon Canyon: Try These 10 Secret Hikes in LA Instead

 Distance: 0.7 miles

-Secret swings abound in Los Angeles (there’s even an Instagram account devoted to them!), but this one at Crystal Lake Trail boasts a view of the only naturally occurring lake in the San Gabriel Mountains.
-While it was originally named for its crystal-clear waters, today it’s not quite as pellucid—but no worries, you’re here for the swing (hint: it’s off the main road, hidden in the tree line 300 feet from the lake).
-If you’d prefer a leisurely expedition over a true hike, this trail is for you (plus, you can even camp in the area).
+Secret swings abound in Los Angeles (there’s even an Instagram account devoted to them), but this one at Crystal Lake Trail boasts a view of the only naturally occurring lake in the San Gabriel Mountains.
+While it was originally named for its pellucid waters, today it’s not quite as crystal clear—but no worries, you’re here for the swing: it’s off the main road, hidden in the tree line 300 feet from the lake.
+If you’d prefer a leisurely expedition over a true hike, this trail is for you, and you can even camp nearby if you want to really draw it out.

 Brentwood